What this article covers:

 How to customize how labels and tags sync

 In this example, you can see we've mapped two labels together that aren't equivalent.
 If you wanted to add in other label 'groups', you can click the 'add new group' button to map more labels together.
-With this feature, you can make any label in either project turn into another one in the other - you can customize all of this however you'd like!
+With this feature, you can make any label in either block turn into another one in the other - you can customize all of this however you'd like!

 Label and tag syncing with Wrike